"Writing is a hard way to make a living but a good way to make a life." -Doris Betts

 Sibs by Nathan Leslie

 Press kit forthcoming.
-Pre-Orders [forthcoming] will be made available on the Publications & Store page.
+Pre-Orders are available below and on the Publications & Store page.

 Nathan Leslie’s six previous books of short fiction include Madre, Believers, and Drivers.
 He is also the author of Night Sweat, a poetry collection.
 His first novel, The Tall Tale of Tommy Twice, was published by Atticus Books in 2012.
 His short stories, essays, and poems have appeared in hundreds of literary magazines, including Boulevard, Shenandoah, North American Review, and Cimarron Review.
 He edited short fiction for Pedestal Magazine for many years and is now the fiction editor for Newport Review.
 He was also series editor for Best of the Web 2008 and 2009.